Matroids and log-concavity: Matroid polynomials

 \section{Matroid polynomials}

-In this section, we review the definitions of some matroid polynomials.
+In this section we review the definitions of some matroid polynomials.
 We assume that the reader is familiar with matroid theory.
-Good references are the book by James Oxley \cite{MatroidTheory-Oxley} and the Wikipedia articles on matroids and the Tutte polynomial.
+A good reference is the book by James Oxley \cite{MatroidTheory-Oxley}.